Handy Man (song)

 "Handy Man" is a song written by singer Jimmy Jones and songwriter Otis Blackwell.
 Recordings by Del Shannon and also The Sparks Of Rhythm list Charles Merenstein as a co-writer, as does BMI.
 The Sparks Of Rhythm version on the Apollo 541 single version released in 1959 credits Andrew Barksdale and Merenstein as writers omitting Jimmy Jones.
 The song is noted for Jones singing "Come-a, come-a come-a come-a, come come-a, yeah" lyrics, which are heard at the beginning as well as in the coda of the song, before the song's fade.

 It was originally recorded by The Sparks Of Rhythm, a group Jones had been a member of when he wrote it, although he was not with them when they recorded it.
-That version was in a minor key, and had a completely different melody.
+That version was in a minor key and had a completely different melody.
 When Jimmy Jones recorded it, the song was changed to a major key, with a completely different melody.
 In 1959, Jones recorded the song himself, in a version which had been reworked by Blackwell, who also produced the session.
 In addition, Blackwell also provided the whistling, which is prominently heard throughout the whole song.
-"Handy Man" became a million seller, reaching No. 3 on the R&B charts and No. 2 on the Billboard Hot 100 in 1960 behind Theme from A Summer Place by Percy Faith.
+"Handy Man" became a million seller, reaching No. 3 on the R&B charts, No. 2 on the Billboard Hot 100 in 1960 behind Theme from A Summer Place by Percy Faith, and No. 3 in Canada.

-The song was a hit again in 1964, reaching No. 22 for Del Shannon and yet again in 1977 for James Taylor.
+The song was a hit again in 1964, reaching No. 22 for Del Shannon and No. 10 in Canada, and yet again in 1977 for James Taylor.
 Taylor's version peaked at No. 1 in September 1977 on the RPM Top Singles chart.